techyg/MRRFDeathRacers/README.md

 # Planning Colors

 Pro Tip: Depending on your budget and how adventerous you are feeling, you may want to plan your colors.
 The BOM recommends 2 rolls of PETG but you may want more than that.
 For example, 1 color for the drive parts, another for the front frame and bike seat, a 3rd color for "trim" as well as a 4th color for the Rider and possibly even more for accents.
 There is a link to the Fusion 360 files in the Instructions, which are located in the Onedrive folder.
 You will need a password to access it which is also in the instructions.
-This is useful if you want to browse to see what the part names are, and how things go together.
-This is also handy for planning the colors of your prints as well.
+This is useful if you want to browse to see what the part names are, and how things go together, and example colors of different parts.
+You can click on the part to see the name.
+The Fusion 360 file has 4 different colors as of the present time of writing.

 Additional 3d printed files not in the Onedrive.
 Note: These may require a Facebook log in.